amvitkus/criminal-intent/README.md

 # CriminalIntent
-CriminalIntent Kotlin project from Big Nerd Ranch
+CriminalIntent Kotlin project from Big Nerd Ranch.
+In progress.